zoisite-rb/zoisite-rb/RELEASING_RAILS.md

 ### Do we have any Git dependencies?
 If so, contact those authors.

 Having Git dependencies indicates that we depend on unreleased code.
-Obviously Rails cannot be released when it depends on unreleased code.
+Obviously Zoisite cannot be released when it depends on unreleased code.
 Contact the authors of those particular gems and work out a release date that suits them.